 Ok, admittedly I am not a LOTR/Hobbit fan, and I’m not going to lie that I’ve watched all the movies just for the sake of this journal post.
 I know a thing or two about it though (Gandalf, hottie/Viggo Mortensen, elf/Elijah Wood… I meant Hobbit.
 Don’t kill me), I watched some bits and pieces because HBO religiously plays their reruns; but no, I never read the book or watched a full movie, let alone THE WHOLE TRILOGY plus The Hobbits.
 I would prefer to watch any Tarantino’s movie a hundred times over any other fantasy/sci-fi genres (that includes you, Harry Potter.)
 Can I be forgiven?
+Today’s journal is about my journey at the Hobbiton movie set!

 BUT, I was enthralled by the Hobbiton movie set probably just like every die hard fan of the movie.
 I love everything that I saw (and hear, explained by our wonderful tourguide); and mostly I was amazed particularly on the production aspects on how they built the whole set and how they came up with so many logistic tricks.
 The whole place itself looks like ethereal magic, even though I couldn’t relate to any scenes depicted in the movie.
 So let me tell you everything about it here, while it’s still vivid in my mind: